code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-17-spring-jms-integration-example.md

 In fact:

-We will build an example that covers both sending and receiving of JMS messages.
+We will build an example that covers both the sending and receiving of JMS messages.

 Let's dive right in.